frapiocov/padelize/README.md

 ### 🚀 Features

-- Add players and assign their skill levels: Beginner, Intermediate, Advanced
+- Add players and assign their skill levels from 1(beginner) to 4(pro)
-- Random match generation with rotation of teams across multiple rounds
+- Random match generation with rotation of teams across multiple rounds and 4 fields
 - Handicap-based scoring system depending on player skill differences
 - Group stage with multiple courts playing simultaneously
 - Dynamic point calculation based on match outcome